sebalanfranco/BackEnd-Behave-Requests/README.md

 Given the main goal is to consolidate concepts and expose a quality assurance approach to tackle the REST API testing main aspects, the content is not going deeper on each topic but trying to identefy them and stablish a baseline for the implementation of an automation testing framework in Python.

+## Some practices used.

+**JSon schema validation**: in order to check the structure of the API responses, JSon schemas are used (supported by [jsonschema](https://pypi.org/project/jsonschema/)).
+**Utils custom modules**: aiming at keeping the steps definition as simple as possible, the code is organized in modules within the `steps/utils/` folder.
+**Scenarios tagging**: all scenarios are organized in suites based on priority and featured affected using [tags](https://behave.readthedocs.io/en/latest/tag_expressions.html).
+**Postmam mocking**: this is an extra mile.
+Given this project is mainly oriented on implementing a BDD automation framework for Python (no matter which API is under test), a Postman server is setup with some mocks in order to execute the tests (visit [this documentation](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/)).

 ## Table of contents
 - [Pre-requisites and setup](docs/Setup.md)
 - [Testing approach](QA.md)